- Public Works

 - And if the pole is wood or metal

-Broken and cracked sidewalks are addressed on an as needed basis particularly where public safety is concerned.
+Broken and cracked sidewalks are addressed on an as-needed basis particularly where public safety is concerned.
 To report a sidewalk problem contact the Public Works Department at (559) 885-8615, ext.
 789.

 Sidewalk Repair Assistance Program

-California law assigns the responsibility for maintaining the sidewalks, curbs and gutters to the contiguous property owners.
-Property owners are usually displeased to learn that maintenance of the city sidewalk is their financial obligation.
-To help lighten this burden, Staff is proposing a Sidewalk Repair Cost Assistance Program where the City could provide a short term loan to a property owner to make the repairs and potentially pay up to 50% of the costs if the damage was caused by a street tree.
+California law assigns the responsibility for maintaining the sidewalks, curbs, and gutters to the contiguous property owners.
+Property owners are usually displeased to learn that the maintenance of the city sidewalk is their financial obligation.
+To help lighten this burden, the Staff is proposing a Sidewalk Repair Cost Assistance Program where the City could provide a short term loan to a property owner to make the repairs and potentially pay up to 50% of the costs if the damage was caused by a street tree.